phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 The simplest model of protein interactions is Emil Fischer’s **lock and key** model, which dates back to 1894 [^Fischer].
 This model considers a protein that is an **enzyme**, which serves as a catalyst for a reaction involving another molecule called a **substrate**, and we think of the substrate as a key fitting into the enzyme lock.
 If the substrate does not fit into the active site of an enzyme, then the reaction will not occur.

-However, proteins are rather flexible molecules, a fact that we will return to when we discuss the binding of the coronavirus spike protein to a human enzyme in a later lesson.
-As a result of this flexibility, Daniel Koshland introduced a modified model called the **induced fit** model in 1958.[^Koshland] In this model, the enzyme and substrate may not fit perfectly, nor are they rigid like a lock and key.
+However, proteins are flexible, a fact that we will return to when we discuss the binding of the coronavirus spike protein to a human enzyme in a later lesson.
+Because of this flexibility, Daniel Koshland introduced a modified model called the **induced fit** model in 1958.[^Koshland] In this model, the enzyme and substrate may not fit perfectly, nor are they rigid like a lock and key.
 Rather, the two molecules may fit inexactly, changing shape as they bind to mold together more tightly.
 That having been said, if an enzyme and substrate's shape do not match well with each other, then they will not bind.
 For an overview of the induced fit model, please check out this excellent video from Khan Academy.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/8lUB2sAQkzw" frameborder="0" allowfullscreen></iframe>

 As we have seen throughout this course, molecular interactions are ruled by probability.
 Any two molecules may *interact*, but their rate of *dissociation* will be much higher if they do not fit together well.
-Furthermore, even if two molecules do fit together, they need to not only collide with each other but also have the correct orientation with respect to each other.
+Furthermore, two interacting molecules need to not only collide with each other but also have the correct orientation in order to fit together.

 So we can think about identifying the structure of a collection of proteins as cataloging the enormously varied shapes that different proteins can have.
 For example, the figure below shows each "protein of the month" in 2019 named by the **Protein Data Bank** (**PDB**).
 But the fact remains that proteins are submicroscopic; so how is it that researchers are able to determine these shapes?